sourcerer-cpp/cpps/README.md

 Our current technology stack is:

--Ubuntu 20.04
+• Ubuntu 20.04

--Qt Creator
+• Qt Creator

--GCC 9.4.0 or higher (so C++20)
+• GCC 9.4.0 or higher (so C++20)

--Git
+• Git

--some bash commands and scripts
+• some bash commands and scripts